Dalbergia melanoxylon

 Description

-African blackwood originates from dry parts of tropical and subtropical Africa, its natural range extending from Senegal to South Sudan and from Ethiopia, through Kenya, to southern Africa.
+African Blackwood originates in dry parts of tropical and subtropical Africa, with a natural range extending from Senegal to South Sudan and from Ethiopia through Kenya to southern Africa.

 It is either a multi-trunked shrub or a single-trunked tree 5 to 10 m (16 to 33 ft) tall, occasionally reaching up to 12 m (40 ft) under optimal conditions and develops an irregular or rounded crown of short, twisted branches armed with sharp spines.
-The bark is pale grey to yellow-brown, smooth on young trees, becoming flaking with age.
+The bark is pale grey to yellow-brown, smooth on young trees, and becomes flaky with age.

 The leaves are feathery, comprised of up to twelve dull green, blunt oval leaflets arranged in near opposite pairs along the length.
 These fall to the ground in the dry season, leaving the branches bare until new growth returns in the rainy season.